purdue-cs193-fall-2019/homework-1-shaydar23/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Sophie Haydar's First CS193 Homework

+- I like that the TAs are chill and engaging
+- I like that it is a course that is MADE to help CS students

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for